Murder of Carol Stuart: Suicide

 The same evening that Matthew Stuart met with police, Charles met with his lawyer, Dawley, who dropped him as a client and reportedly told him he needed a criminal lawyer.
-After spending the night in a Braintree motel, Charles abandoned his car on the Tobin Bridge in Chelsea around 7 a.m. on January 4, 1990, and jumped 135 feet to his death in the Mystic River.
+After spending the night in a Sheraton hotel in Braintree, Charles abandoned his car on the Tobin Bridge in Chelsea around 7 a.m. on January 4, 1990, and jumped 135 feet to his death in the Mystic River.
 He left a suicide note in the car that read in part, "Whatever this new accusation is, it has beaten me."
 His body was recovered from the river later that day.

 Missed leads

 Matthew was not the only Stuart brother whom Charles tried to recruit in the fall of 1989.
-Two months before the murder, Charles approached his brother, Michael Stuart, and a high school friend, David MacLean, and implied that he wanted them to help him kill his wife.
-Both claimed that they did not fully understand what Charles was proposing until after the murder took place.
-David MacLean's brother, Michael "Dennis" MacLean, and his friend, John Carlson, approached Sergeant Dan Grabowski on October 28, 1989, with information about Charles's possible role in Carol's murder.
-Grabowski did not pursue the lead.
+Two months before the murder, Charles approached his brother, Michael Stuart, and a high school friend, David MacLean, and asked them to help him cheat his insurance company.
+He also implied that he wanted them to help him kill his wife.
+Both of them refused.
+They later claimed that they did not fully understand what Charles was proposing until after the murder took place.
+David MacLean's brother, Michael "Dennis" MacLean, and his friend, John Carlson, later approached Sergeant Dan Grabowski on October 28, 1989, with information about Charles's possible role in Carol's murder.
+Grabowski did not pursue the lead, as it was hearsay without evidence.

-They also shared their suspicions with one of Carlson's relatives, who was a police officer.
+They also shared their suspicions with Carlson's brother in law, who was a police officer.
 That officer passed the tip along to Boston Police detective Robert Ahearn, who earlier had doubted Charles Stuart's story.
 Ahearn made only a desultory effort to follow up.